| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2.G.
 Stay Hydrated

-Thirst is confused with hunger by people.
+Thirst is mostly confused with hunger by many people.
 Drinking adequate water:

 • Improves metabolism